bravenewdude/bravenewdude.github.com/_posts/2013-01-10-processing-taq-data.md

         }
     }

-    activity <- read.csv("activity.csv", row.names = 1)
-    activity <- activity - 1
+    write.csv(activity, "activity.csv")
     means <- apply(activity, 2, mean)
     boxplot(log(means), main = "Trading Activity Each Day", ylab = "Log of Avg Number of Seconds in which Trades Occurred")

 {:.center}
 ![plot of chunk unnamed-chunk-8](/static/2013-01-10-processing-taq-data/unnamed-chunk-8.png)

-Ultimately, we want to compare SSCB stocks to non-SSCB stocks (LINK), in hopes of determining differences caused by the SSCB rules.
+Ultimately, we want to [compare SSCB stocks to non-SSCB stocks](/tutorial/2013/01/14/single-stock-circuit-breakers/), in hopes of determining differences caused by the SSCB rules.
 To that end, we should try to control for trading activity.
 In other words, we want amount of trading activity to be about the same within the two groups.
 The SSCB stocks are, on average, more frequently traded.
 Therefore, I expect to toss out many of the obscure and infrequently traded non-SSCB stocks in order to make the two groups more similar.

-    SSCBstocks <- readLines("../TAQproject/russellOrSP.txt")
+    SSCBstocks <- readLines("RussellOrSP.txt")

     mins <- apply(activity, 1, min)
     sscb <- names(mins) %in% SSCBstocks
-    boxplot(log(mins) ~ sscb, main = "Trading Activity Each Stock", ylab = "Log of Min Number of Seconds in which Trades Occurred", names = c("non-SSCB", "SSCB"))
+    boxplot(log(mins) ~ sscb, main = "Trading Activity Each Stock",
+            ylab = "Log of Min Number of Seconds in which Trades Occurred", names = c("non-SSCB", "SSCB"))

 {:.center}